-We strive to recruit people with a technical and non-technical background who provide added value for Wintershall Dea – irrespective of gender, nationality, ethnicity, religion or ideology, disability, age or sexual orientation.
-The principles of diversity and equal opportunity are integrated in the Wintershall Dea Code of Conduct.
-To meet the standards we have set ourselves, Wintershall Dea will expand its commitment to more diversity in the coming years.
-Among the most important measures are company-wide standards, adjusted HR processes, internal and external awareness campaigns, and training courses.
+We strive to recruit people with technical and non-technical backgrounds who add value to Wintershall Dea – regardless of their gender, nationality, ethnicity, their religion or ideology, disability, age or sexual orientation.
+The principles of diversity and equity are integrated in Wintershall Dea's Global Code of Conduct.
+Among the most important measures are company-wide standards, adjusted Human Resource processes, internal and external awareness campaigns, as well as training courses.

-Our business brings us into contact with various interest groups.
+We acknowledge that the presence of our business has a direct and indirect impact on local communities.
+It brings us into contact with various interest groups.
 Knowing their needs and expectations is essential to our success, since they can influence decisions or project developments, the regulatory framework and our reputation through their actions.
-We provide comprehensive information on a regular basis on our activities, and are in contact with our stakeholders along the entire value chain.
-These include employees, business partners, communities, authorities and policy-makers, industry associations and networks, scientific institutions and the media.
+We provide comprehensive information on a regular basis on our activities, and are in contact with our stakeholders along the value chain.

 Our mission is to understand the concerns and positions of the individual interest groups and build trust.
 The dialogue helps us to identify developments at an early stage and incorporate them into our strategic processes.
-The form and intensity of the individual dialogue measures varies depending on the stakeholder, location and specific topics.
+We are deeply committed to avoiding harm, be it to people, the environment, or our facilities.

-Through its activities, Wintershall Dea helps to reinforce sustainable development in the regions in which it operates.
-We provide economic and social added value by creating local jobs and, in dialogue with the local population, government and economy, support the implementation of the Sustainable Development Goals (SDGs) of the United Nations.
+Through our activities, we help to reinforce sustainable development in the regions in which we operate.
+We support local communities through dedicated activities.
+Our mission is to be a responsible and reliable neighbour for environmental, educational, cultural and social projects.
+We provide economic and social added value by creating local jobs and, in dialogue with the local population, government and economy, support the implementation of the Sustainable Development Goals (SDGs).

-We also support the local communities through carefully selected projects.
+We also support local communities through carefully selected projects.
 Our commitment focuses on the fields of education and science, culture and social affairs.
-We offer our support in the form of donations in cash and kind, sponsoring, the use of our know-how and the personal commitment of our employees.